salvatore-lorenzo/quantum-palermo-home/content/authors/simone-artini/_index.md

 ---
 # Display name
-title: "Alessandro Romancino"
+title: "Simone Artini"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "romancino"
+- "artini"

 # Is this the primary user of the site?
 superuser: false